dialog-semiconductor/BLE_SDK6_examples/connectivity/simple_beacon_Example/Readme.md

 ### Initial Setup

-- For the initial setup, please refer to [this section](https://www.dialog-semiconductor.com/sites/default/files/sw-example-da145x-example-setup.pdf).
+- For the initial setup, please refer to the README of BLE_SDK6_Examples<!-- [this section](https://www.dialog-semiconductor.com/sites/default/files/sw-example-da145x-example-setup.pdf). -->

 - For the DA14585/586 getting started guide you can refer to this [link](http://lpccs-docs.dialog-semiconductor.com/da14585_getting_started/index.html).